New vegan menus and concepts in Singapore to explore

 His star creations include the Homemade Sausage Roll made with Impossible Pork and the OnlyEg Tamagoyaki featuring Asia’s first plant-based whole egg substitute that’s served with a soft shokupan glazed with a tonkatsu sauce.

-For diners looking for more casual ways to introduce meat-alternatives into their diet, there remains an array of options to choose from.
+For Singapore diners looking for more casual ways to introduce meat-alternatives into their diet, there remains an array of vegan menus and options to choose from.
 The words “plant-based butcher” may seem like a misnomer, but Love Handle proves that the formula works.

 The first of its kind in Asia, it offers faux raw meats and seafood such as a konjac-based calamari and beef steak made from mushrooms.
 You can also shop marinated meats ranging from breaded crab patties and chicken satay to a teriyaki mince, and condiments like vegan egg mayo.
 Love Handle also has its own deli space offering vegan sandwiches and burgers, and plant-based takes on local staples, such as chicken rice and mee sua served with ginger soy chicken.